xaviergonz/makfy/README.md

   Thanks to async/await plus some nifty tricks (and concurrent logs look good!).

 * **Utils included**
-  Such as a source file checker so shell commands are not run twice is not needed.
+  Such as a source file checker so shell commands are not run twice if not needed.

 * **Strong validation of ```makfyfile.js``` files**
   You should not be left wondering if you mistyped something.